Latino sine flexione: Criticism

 Peano formally defended the maxim that the best grammar is no grammar, bearing in mind the example of Chinese.
 (In modern linguistics, counter to popular and Peano's usage, grammar does not refer to morphological structures alone, but also to syntax and phonology, for example, which both Latino sine flexione and Chinese still have.
 In this sense, "languages without grammar" cannot exist.)
 According to Lancelot Hogben, Peano's Interlingua still shares a major flaw with many other auxiliary languages, having "either too much grammar of the wrong sort, or not enough of the right". (p.
-10) Hogben argues that at least nouns and verbs should be easily distinguished by characteristic endings, so that one can easily get an initial understanding of the sentence.
-Thus, in Peano's Interlingua the verbs might be given some specific, standardized verbal form, such as the infinitive, which is sufficient at the Latin indirect speech.
+10) Hogben argues that at least nouns and verbs should be easily distinguished by characteristic endings so that one can easily get an initial understanding of the sentence.
+Thus, in Peano's Interlingua, the verbs might be given some specific, standardized verbal form, such as the infinitive, which is sufficient in the Latin indirect speech.
 Instead, the raw imperative is proposed in De Latino Sine Flexione:

 According to Hogben, another handicap is the lack of a pure article, which might clearly indicate the nouns.
 Nevertheless, Peano occasionally suggested that illo (that) and uno (one) might be used as articles.

 Once more according to Hogben, the syntax of Peano's Interlingua remained conservative:

 Reviewing the list of more widely known Latin titles, one might conclude that the sequence noun-adjective is the norm in Latin, yet the inverted sequence is also current.
 The ratio is over 2 to 1 in a list of Latin titles commented by Stroh.
 E.g. "Principia Mathematica".

 As for a sequence nominative-genitive, it may be the norm in Latin in a similar ratio.
 E.g. "Systema Naturae".
 Indeed, the sequence nominative-genitive must always be the norm in Peano's Interlingua, since the preposition de must introduce the genitive.
 Thus, Philosophiæ Naturalis Principia Mathematica would turn into Principio Mathematico de Philosophia Naturale.
 Since the function of both the adjective and the genitive is often the same, one might infer that the sequence noun-adjective might always be the norm.